Regular and Deep Dental Cleanings

 The recommended treatment may include scaling and root planning as the type of deep cleaning that is necessary to clean and sterilize the gum where the bacteria live.

 This type of deep cleaning will treat periodontitis and may help prevent tooth decay.
 We use special instruments to clean away all the affected areas.
-Deep cleaning can help restore the bone’s health and hold on more to the root and make it firm.
+Deep cleaning can help prevent further bone loss and promote a healthy environment.

 Act now!
 We can help maintain your healthy gums and bright beautiful smile.